rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 This is the snake in the garden, and the chief of all demons (fallen angels or otherwise).

 !!! quote "Job 1:6"
-    Now there was a day when the sons of God came to present themselves before the LORD, and Satan came also among them.
+    Now there was a day when the sons of God came to present themselves before the LORD, and satan came also among them.

-In Job, Satan does not necessarily refer to the same serpent in the garden, but only to the role of *accuser*.
+In Job, satan does not necessarily refer to the same serpent in the garden, but only to the role of *accuser*.
-There are even *satans* in the ancient world, as in multiple accusers.
+There are even *satans* in the ancient world, multiple accusers.
 And there are even cases of God acting as an accuser (such as to David, or to Israel).
-Over time, the proper noun, Satan, came to be understood as the first spirit to rebel against God.
+Over time, the proper noun, Satan, came to be understood as the serpent in the garden, the first spirit to rebel against God.
 While the exact nature of Satan can seem unclear, what else can we expect from the father of lies?

 ???+ quote "John 8:44"